J-Zeitler/the-dragon-curve/README.md

 the-dragon-curve
 ================

 A javascript fractal renderer.
-This is a study of the dragon curve fractal.
+This is a study of the dragon curve fractal.\n
 demo: http://jonaszeitler.se/dragon-set-fractal/